pomadgw/famicomjs/src/6502/instructions/addressings/README.md

 For example, instruction `BRK` is represented in binary format simply as `00`.

+## Immediate

+Instructions using this mode can use an 8-bit constant within the instruction.
+The instruction length will be two byte the opcode and the constant).

+For example, instruction `LDA #10` is represented in binary format simply as `EA 10`.

 ## Accumulator

 Instructions using this mode (not really an addressing mode) will be able to directly operate on the accumulator (register `A`).
 Since it is implied that accumulator is the source and destination of the operation, the instruction length will be only one byte (the opcode only).

 For example, instruction `ASL A` is represented in binary format simply as `0A`.

 ### Instructions